If you are new to our studio, WELCOME, we’re glad you’ve come. Here are some tips to help you out.

 It is strongly recommended to register in advance for classes but not required.
 Pre-registering simplifies the check-in process for you.
 If you don’t pre-register simply arrive early and allow plenty of time to sign in and get settled in the room.
 Our schedule is always current on our website.

 We have studio mats available for use.
 We provide mats, blankets, blocks, straps and bolsters in the studio.
 You’re welcome to use any of the props provided.

 » What should I wear?

-Please wear comfortable, non-restrictive clothing.
+Please wear comfortable, non-restrictive clothing and we practice barefoot.

 » Is yoga just stretching?